Tuition & Scholarships

 In addition, USF’s School of Nursing and Health Professions offers a number of scholarships and funding options.
 Most scholarships are awarded on the basis of financial need which will be determined by the completion of a Scholarship Application at the time of application to a graduate program or by a continuing student's completion during the Fall of each academic year.
 A limited number of scholarships will also be awarded on the basis of merit.
 The following information describes funding resources that may be useful to your graduate studies.

-- SOCIAL JUSTICE SCHOLARSHIP: We offer special merit-based Social Justice Fellowships.
-The Social Justice Fellowship is a $4,000 award over two years.
-Up to four awards will be made to outstanding MPH program applicants committed to public health as social justice and the ethical goal of protecting the health of the public.
+- Social Justice Scholarship - The Social Justice Scholarship is awarded to a limited number of outstanding MPH program applicants committed to public health as social justice and the ethical goal of protecting the health of the public.
 This one-time award will be applied towards the student’s first-year tuition.
 All MPH applicants to the Orange County or Sacramento Campus are considered during the admission decision process.

 VISIT VETERAN AFFAIRS

 - International Student Aid - International students are eligible for the Health Professions International Student Scholarship.
 Awarded funds can range from $2,000-$5,000.

 Federal Student Loans For U.S. Citizens and Eligible Non-Citizens

 - U.S. Citizens and U.S. Permanent Residents are eligible for a Federal Stafford Loan of $20,500 for each year of graduate studies.
 In addition, the Federal Grad PLUS Loan program covers remaining tuition and living expenses.